Rabek009/MoreGamemodes/README.md

 | Arrow to nearest survivor |

 ### Zombies
 Players killed by impostor are turned into zombies and are on impostors side.
 Zombies can kill crewmates.
 Zombies have green name and can see impostors.
 Depending on options crewmate can kill zombies after completing all tasks.
 Depending on options you become zombie after being killed by zombie.
 When you get turned into zombie, you can move after next meeting.
-Zombies show up as dead during meetings.
-Special roles and sabotages are disabled.
 Depending on options you see arrow pointing to zombie(s).
+Impostors and zombies can vent if option is turned on.

 #### Game options
 | Name                          |